Moisturising Hair Mask

-If you’ve ever wished for those things, your hair is calling out for a moisturising hair mask.
+If you’ve ever wished for those things, your hair is shouting for a moisturising hair mask.

 Working with hair for over 35 years, I know the benefits of hair masks.
 They are vital to getting hair in the best condition.

-I write a lot about all kinds of hair types, and dry hair comes up a lot.
+I write a lot about all hair types, and dry hair comes up a lot.
 That’s because most people get dry hair at some point.

-I try to make our blogs as relevant as possible, and for this article, I’ll focus on the questions I’ve received from clients over the years.
+I try to make my blogs as relevant as possible, and for this article, I’ll focus on the questions I’ve received from clients over the years.

 What is a Moisturising Hair Mask?